Skip to Main Content

 How to Use Reference Books

-Encyclopedias are are great resources for gathering background information on your topic, as well as for:
+Encyclopedias, dictionaries, and reference books are great resources for gathering background information on your topic, as well as for:

-• Defining important vocabulary words related to your topic,
+• Defining important vocabulary words related to your topic.

 • Finding references to additional resources.